 An apraxic child never asks for help at school because he wouldn’t understand the linear explanation.
 Children tell me: “The teacher talks in gibberish.”

-of APRAXIA to look for.
+List of signs of APRAXIA to look for.